 Click “Load from Vault” at the top of the form

-- Select your Vault namespace, Kubernetes secrets engine mount, and role
+- In the load modal, pick the App Connection, the Vault namespace, the Kubernetes secrets engine mount, and the role

 - Click “Load Configuration”